STORM-IRIT/algebraic-shape-operator/examples/README.md

 ```
 Press the up arrow to display different properties.

 :warning: this example uses a k-nearest neighors search instead of a radius-based range search.
 The weighting kernel width depends on the density.
-Numerical results are different than those from the other examples.
+Numerical results are different than those obtained from the other examples.